slatedocs/slate/source/includes/sav/_provider_search.md

 ```

-The first step in scheduling a visit is searching for available providers for a patient.
+For medical appointments, you can schedule a visit with an available provider or see the first available doctor.
+To view a paginated list of available providers for a patient, make a request to:

 This request must include a valid User JWT token, please see our [documentation](#user-tokens)